 According Binance Research Report 2022, economic conditions have worsened since the start of the year.
 Issues such as persistent inflation, high commodity prices, and tightening monetary policies have contributed to a more challenging investing landscape.

 US stocks have recorded their worst first half in more than 50 years.
-The S&P 500 index fell more than 20.6% and the Nasdaq composite index declined almost 30% in the first six months of 2022.
+The S&P 500 index fell more than 20.6% and the Nasdaq composite index declined almost 30% in the 2022.

 Across sectors, only Energy stocks performed well during the period (up more than 30% for S&P 500 listed stocks) while Consumer Discretionary performed the worst, being down more than 30%.